Merck Manual

 In invasive candidiasis, the infection spreads to other parts of the body, such as the heart valves, brain, spleen, kidneys, and eyes.
 Invasive candidiasis occurs mainly in people with a weakened immune system and in hospitalized people.
 Candidiasis is one of the most common infections acquired in the hospital.

-Candidemia is a serious infection of the bloodstream.
+Candidemia is when candidal infection spreads through the bloodstream.
+It is a serious infection.
 In the United States, Candida is a common cause of bloodstream infections.
 The risk of developing this infection is increased by certain conditions, such as the following:

 Candidemia is often fatal if not promptly treated.